Canopy Communities

 Your community must:

-*This funding has been donated by Minderoo Foundation to support communities in identified high-risk Local Government Areas across Australia.
+*This funding has been donated by Minderoo Foundation to support communities in identified high-risk Local Government Areas across Australia that also have high levels of social disadvantage.
 Under special circumstances, communities that are not located in a sponsored Local Government area may be eligible for consideration.
 Contact our team to discuss your community further.

 **Completing the training or connecting with a Canopy trained Practitioner is a pre-requisite to apply for an Activation Grant.